python/cpython/Doc/reference/expressions.rst

 where should the execution continue after it yields; the control is always transferred to the generator's caller.

-:keyword:`yield` expressions are allowed in the :keyword:`try` clause of a :keyword:`try` ...  :keyword:`finally` construct.
+yield expressions are allowed in the :keyword:`try` clause of a :keyword:`try` ...  :keyword:`finally` construct.
 If the generator is not resumed before it is finalized (by reaching a zero reference count or by being garbage collected), the generator-iterator's :meth:`~generator.close` method will be called, allowing any pending :keyword:`finally` clauses to execute.

 When ``yield from <expr>`` is used, it treats the supplied expression as a subiterator.
 All values produced by that subiterator are passed directly